 In 1983 Russ Evans closed his business, too, and the Evan’s Thriftway space at 8606 35th Ave NE was taken over by Matthew’s Red Apple Grocery Store.
-But business traffic in Wedgwood was no longer enough to support two grocery stores at the NE 85th Street “center” of the neighborhood, and Tradewell (present site of QFC) was the next store to close.
+But business traffic in Wedgwood was no longer enough to support two grocery stores at the NE 85th Street center of the neighborhood, and Tradewell (present site of QFC at 8400 35th Ave NE) was the next store to close.

-In 1989 Matthew’s Red Apple moved from 8606 35th Ave NE into the Tradewell building at 8400 35th Ave NE and became the only grocery store at that intersection.
+In 1989 Matthew’s Red Apple moved from 8606 35th Ave NE (present site of the Jasper Apartments) into the Tradewell building at 8400 35th Ave NE and became the only grocery store at that intersection.
 The IGA/Thriftway/Red Apple grocery building at 8606 35th Ave NE was leased to the Jewish Community Center.

 In 1999 came Wedgwood’s grass-roots Red Apple neighborhood protest movement when Matthew’s Red Apple at 8400 35th Ave NE lost its lease and was to be replaced by a QFC grocery store.
 The change represented the loss of yet another locally-owned, small-scale business, and Wedgwoodians got stirred up about it, with protest demonstrations attended by hundreds of people.
 Matthew’s ultimately did lose its lease and close, but the experience left a lasting legacy in Wedgwood, a renewed sense of activism and concern for planning and development.

-Once it became clear that QFC would move in, the Wedgwood Community Council sought to have input into the design and the operating policies of the new QFC store which was to be remodeled and open in 2000.
-The WCC’s land use committee was chaired by WCC president Jack Robinson, and Brian & Stacy Swanson, who had led the Red Apple protest, joined in.
+Once it became clear that QFC would move in, neighborhood activists sought to have input into the design and the operating policies of the new QFC store which was to be remodeled and open in 2000.
+The Wedgwood land use committee was chaired by community council president Jack Robinson.
+Brian & Stacy Swanson, who had led the Red Apple protest, joined in.

 The committee met with QFC representatives about their remodeling plans and suggested a wood-front framework with a gable (triangular form) over the front entrance, to be in harmony with Wedgwood’s Cape Cod-style housing.
 Other issues were addressed, such as the noisy roof-top mechanical equipment.
 QFC agreed not to put up a neon sign and agreed to limit the store hours (the store would not be open 24 hours per day.)